Bylaws

 1. Eligibility.

-1. Privileges.
+2. Privileges.

 Article IV.
 Officers.

-• 1.A.
-Chair.
-The Chair of ARLIS/NA Canada shall be the current elected Canadian Member-at-Large to the Executive Board of ARLIS/NA.
+1. Chair.
+The Chair of ARLIS/NA Canada shall be the current elected Canadian Liaison to the Executive Board of ARLIS/NA.

-• 1.B.
-The Regional Representatives from Atlantic Canada and the Prairies shall be appointed by the Chapter Chair.
+2. The Regional Representatives from Atlantic Canada and the Prairies shall be appointed by the Chapter Chair.

-• 1.C.
-Secretary and Treasurer (2 officers).
-The offices of Secretary and Treasurer shall be appointed by the Chapter Chair from the membership of the Executive Committee of the Chapter for a two-year term.
+3. Secretary.
+The office of Secretary shall be appointed by the Chapter Chair from the membership of the Executive Committee.

 Article V. Terms of Office.

 1. Chair.
-The term of office of the Chair of ARLIS/NA Canada shall be two years, concurrent with holding the office of Canadian Member-at-Large to the Executive Board of ARLIS/NA.
+The term of office of the Chair of ARLIS/NA Canada shall be two years, concurrent with holding the office of Canadian Liaison to the Executive Board of ARLIS/NA.
 The term will be based on the ARLIS/NA annual conference year.

-2. Other members of the Executive Committee normally serve a term of one year.
+4. Other members of the Executive Committee normally serve a term of one year.
 Terms are renewable at the discretion of the Executive Committee and the respective chapter executive officers.
 The term will be based on the calendar year.

 Article VI.
 Duties of Officers.